-This tool should be attached to the end of your hose.
-Since the rubber bag, also referred to as a “blow bag”, fills with water and expands to fit tightly into the pipe, it helps hold the water from backing up.
-As a result, all the force and pressure from water only go forward towards the clog.
+This tool, commonly called a blow bag, should be attached to the end of your hose.
+Since this rubber bag fills with water, and expands to fit tightly into the pipe, it helps hold the water from backing up.
+As a result, all the force and pressure from water only goes forward towards the clog.
 You can consider this the simple version of hydro-jet.

 For a tougher clog that renders the drain bladder useless, you may want to consider using a drain machine.
 Unlike a hydro-jet, which simply flushes water through its nozzle, a drain machine is attached with a specialty blade at the end of the snake.
-Sometimes the clog is more than accumulation of leaves and debris, but also tree roots that have found their way into the pipe.
-A small hole in the pipe could be the entry point; once a small section of the root makes its way in, it continues to grow inside the drain and eventually causes a blockage.
+Sometimes the clog is more than accumulation of leaves and debris.
+It can be that tree roots have found their way into your pipe.
+A small hole in the pipe could be the entry point.
+Once a small section of the root makes its way in, it continues to grow inside the drain and eventually causes a blockage.
 Attached with the right cutter of the right size, a drain machine will get rid of anything that blocks the flow of water.
-After such treatment, there can be debris left from the cutting process; you need to flush the pipe with a garden hose to clear out the remnants.
+After such treatment, there can be debris left from the cutting process.
+It is a good idea to flush the pipe with a garden hose to clear out the remnants.

 Water jetting takes advantage of high pressure water to clear out not only debris in the pipe, but also dirt on the inner surface of the pipe.
 A professional plumber has various nozzle types for different purposes.
 Some nozzles only push water in forward direction, while others can flush water forward as well as backward at the same time.
 A rotating nozzle is available, too.
-Using a hydro-jet will get rid of most clogging issues, but this is a job best left to professional as using high pressure water poses dangers in the wrong hands.
+Using a hydro-jet will get rid of most clogging issues.
+This is a job best left to professional, as using high pressure water poses dangers in the wrong hands.